 According to the Center for Disease Control, there were an estimated 72,000 deaths in 2017 that were caused by drug overdose, and more than 88,000 people died from alcohol-related deaths in the United States.
 The World Health Organization found that over 3 million people died worldwide in 2016 due to consuming too much alcohol.
 Roughly 85 percent of citizens struggling with alcohol abuse do not have access to life-saving options such as treatment with one third of Colorado's population drinking at unsafe levels.
 874 people in Colorado died of alcohol use in 2015.
 More people died that year from alcohol and drug abuse than from car crashes, an astounding statistic that is becoming more and more common around the country.

-Though the effort to reduce the number of drug and alcohol related deaths has been largely unsuccessful over the years, Colorado is continuing to implement new ways to combat this ongoing epidemic.
+Colorado continues to implement new ways to combat the ongoing opioid epidemic.
 Legislation was approved by the state senate to create a substance abuse treatment center through the University of Colorado.
-Rout and Pueblo counties are also having their hand at the issue by receiving more medication treated assistance for their afflicted citizens.
-This program was provided $1 million in order to train medical practitioners to administer buprenorphine to help with the symptoms of withdrawal.
+Some counties have been awarded grants worth millions of dollars for medication-assistance programs and in order to train medical practitioners to administer buprenorphine to help with the symptoms of withdrawal.

 In order to help fund medication-assisted treatment programs in Colorado, monies collected from the state’s marijuana taxes will be allocated to the necessary organizations.
 Trials are also being run to test whether or not marijuana can be used as a replacement for the opioid prescriptions currently being given out for the treatment of chronic neck and back pain.